skrey/yellow-extensions/features/help/en/how-to-make-a-small-wiki.md

 ---
-Title: How to make a wiki
+Title: How to make a small wiki
 ---
 Learn how to make your own wiki.